ray-project/ray/doc/source/placement-group.rst

 If nodes that contain some bundles of a placement group die, bundles will be rescheduled on different nodes by GCS.
 This means that the initial creation of placement group is "atomic", but once it is created, there could be partial placement groups.

-Unlike actors and tasks, placement group is currently not fault tolerant to GCS failures (head node failure) yet.
-But, it is fault tolerant to worker nodes failures (bundles on dead nodes are rescheduled).
+Placement groups are tolerant to worker nodes failures (bundles on dead nodes are rescheduled).
+However, placement groups are currently unable to tolerate head node failures (GCS failures).

 API Reference
 -------------